FLAIR CREEK LABRADOR RETRIEVERS

 What is a fox red Lab?

-Fox red is a term for a shade of very dark yellow Lab.
-Yellow Labs come in a range of colors from dark red to almost white, all of which have the same basic color genotype.
-Believe it or not, fox red is actually quite close to the original "shade" of yellow Lab.
-This darker shade became more rare when the "white" shade of yellow became a fad.
-A few great breeders preserved the fox red shade in their lines here in the USA such as Dr. Pam Doubek (Penara Labs), Judy McCormick (Keepsake Labradors), and Sally Kelly (Kelleygreen Labradors).
-All of the fox red Labradors of today trace back to a select few dogs.
-Read more about fox red history here: penara.com/fox-red-history.html
+"Fox red" refers to a very dark shade of yellow Lab.
+Yellow Labs can range in color from dark red to nearly white, all sharing the same basic color genetics.
+Interestingly, the fox red shade is close to the original coloration of yellow Labs.
+This darker color became less common as lighter "white" yellow Labs became popular in the 80s.
+A handful of respected breeders in the U.S., such as Dr. Pam Doubek (Penara Labs), Judy McCormick (Keepsake Labradors), and Sally Kelly (Kelleygreen Labradors), preserved this shade in their bloodlines.
+Today’s fox red Labradors trace back to a select few ancestors.
+Learn more about fox red history at: penara.com/fox-red-history.html.

 Do you remove dew claws?